Magnon influence on the superconducting density of states in superconductor$-$ferromagnetic-insulator bilayers: System and formalism

 where $\hat H_S$ is the standard mean-field BCS Hamiltonian describing electrons in the superconducting film:

-$\xi_{\bm k} = k^2/2m - \mu$ is the normal state kinetic energy of the electrons in the S layer, counted from the chemical potential of the superconductor $\mu$. $\Delta$ is the superconducting order parameter in S, which assumed to be of conventional isotropic $s$-wave type. $c_{\bm k \sigma}^+$ and $c_{\bm k \sigma}$ are creation and annihilation operators of electrons with the wave vector $\bm k$ and spin $\sigma$.
+$\xi_{\bm k} = k^2/2m - \mu$ is the normal-state kinetic energy of the electrons in the S layer, counted from the chemical potential of the superconductor, $\mu$. $\Delta$ is the superconducting order parameter in S, which is assumed to be of conventional isotropic $s$-wave type. $c_{\bm k \sigma}^+$ and $c_{\bm k \sigma}$ are creation and annihilation operators of electrons with the wave vector $\bm k$ and spin $\sigma$.

 $\hat H_{FI}$ describes magnons in the FI.
 Assuming easy-axis magnetic anisotropy in the FI it can be written as